moreiratchavana/moreiratchavana.github.io/index.md

 ## 📱 About the App

-The **Drunkard Card App** allows users to quickly generate and customize their personal "Drunkard Card" including:
+The **Cartão do Cachaceiro App** allows users to quickly generate and customize their personal "Drunkard Card" including:

 - Name
 - Date